MicrosoftDocs/winrt-related/winrt-related-src/schemas/storemanifest/storemanifestschema2015/element-devicecompanionapplication.md

 ---
-Description: The DeviceCompanionApplication element contains all the configuration required to declare your app as a Microsoft Store device app.
+description: The DeviceCompanionApplication element contains all the configuration required to declare your app as a Microsoft Store device app.
 Search.Product: eADQiWindows 10XVcnh
 title: DeviceCompanionApplication
 ms.assetid: 302f6805-4684-4061-bb60-c0fcff710758